imaging8896/AndroidJunit4TestListener/README.md

 3. 'Bug' annotation

 ##How to use
-1. Jar generate by comand ./gradlew createJar.
+1. Jar generate by comand `./gradlew createJar`.
 Jar in the app/libs/xml-report-formater.jar
 2. Copy xml-report-formater.jar to project
 3. Add 'instrumentation' tag in AndroidManifest.xml